The work group wearHEALTH researches and develops mobile and wearable health systems for prevention and rehabilitation

 The work group develops mobile assistance systems based on wearable sensors, which can assist physicians, physiotherapists, and patients in musculoskeletal rehabilitation.
 Parts of this are an easily usable, mobile motion analysis system for interactive assessments and mobile systems to support self-training.
 One challenge is the development of a self-configuring, ambulatory motion capturing and analysis system for determining relevant movement parameters.
 A further challenge is the use of this technology for customizable, motivating user interfaces, which provide user-adapted feedback and support (treatment) adherence.

 Stress management apps to promote a healthy lifestyle

 The work group develops mobile application (apps) supporting users in building up and maintaining a health-conscious behavior and dealing with stress.
 Behavior refers to various stress-relevant factors such as sleep, diet, physical activity, emotional state, and perception of daily uplifts and hassles.
 In addition to making the user familiar with various stress management techniques through digital media, the group also uses wearables to provide biofeedback for supporting relaxation exercises.
-The apps will initially be developed for the purpose of primary prevention.
+The apps were initially developed for the purpose of primary prevention.
 User feedback from longitudinal field studies allows further improvement of the apps using an iterative and incremental approach.
 The resulting health app "Stress-Mentor" is planned to be available for free for android devices in the end of 2019.
 Since 2017, this app is further developed for the accompanying use during rehabilitation for chronic pain patients (Schmerz-Mentor) in cooperation with the University Hospital Halle (Saale) (Dr. Katja Regenspurger).
 Here, one challenge is to design customizable, motivating user interfaces that support sustainable behavioral changes.